 Since the introduction of tougher bail laws in 2015, bail applications have become increasingly important.

-We take a look at the tests courts must apply in making bail decisions, and case studies that illustrate how bail applications work.
+We take a look at the tests courts must apply in making bail decisions, and some bail cases in NSW that illustrate how bail applications work.

 Tests for bail